ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 <!-- insert axis here with Jupyter notebooks -->

-All those things above are not immediately possible using Jupyter Notebooks.
+As I've said, the Jupyter Notebook we've come to know isn't meant for these changes.
 They're meant for exploration, not production.
 They're meant to run in a single machine, not a fleet of pods.
-However, for the past five years, the Jupyter Notebook ecosystem has grown: we now have JupyterLab, more plugins, new kernels for other languages, and third-party tooling available at our disposal.
+However, for the past five years, the Jupyter Notebook ecosystem has grown: we now have JupyterLab, several plugins, new kernels for other languages, and third-party tooling available at our disposal.
 Sure, we can still run notebooks by typing `jupyter notebook` in our terminals, but it's now more than that!
 This then begs the question: **what are the forces